Mount Pleasant Assault Lawyer

 Criminal Defense Against Charges of Violent Crime

 At our Mount Pleasant law firm, Jeffrey D. Lynch, P.C., we defend clients in criminal matters throughout central Michigan.
-Our attorney have more than 65 years of combined experience.
+Our attorney has decades of trial experience.
 We use that experience to provide the aggressive defense and knowledgeable advice you need to navigate the criminal justice system.
 To discuss your case in a free initial consultation, call 989-546-4486, toll free at 888-339-4768.

 Addressing Violent Crime Accusations